How do I apply for jobs?

 Do I need to attach a resume and cover letter?

 No, for the most part.
-For most state positions, a resume and cover letter is not necessary during the application process with State Personnel.
+For most state positions, a resume and cover letter is not necessary during the application process with the Division of Human Resource Management.
 Hiring agencies may ask for these materials at the time of interview.
 However, some university positions require resumes and cover letters at the time of the initial application.
 Please pay attention to the job announcement for these instructions.

 How do I know my application has been submitted?